pradyumn444/pradyumn444.github.io/index.md

 permalink: /
 ---

-Hi, I’m Pradyumn Dayal — I work in economic consulting, with experience in antitrust, transfer pricing, and applied market analysis.
-My work often focuses on the intersection of economics, competition, and policy — including spatial analysis, enforcement, and platform markets.
+Hi, I’m Prady.
+I work in economic consulting, with experience in transfer pricing, antitrust, and applied market analysis.
+My work focuses on the intersection of economics, technology, competition, and policy.

 Previously, I was a Business Analyst at McKinsey & Company and interned across strategy consulting, venture capital, and research roles.
 I’m interested in economic design, regulatory markets, and the economics of institutions and incentives.